 Stringing Native American pendants for jewelry

 Animal Skins identifying

 Rainsticks, Deer Hoof Rattles and more!

-The third part allows each student to go to the stations where they will have a chance to actually do these tasks.
+If this program is set up in the classrooms, each classroom activity is 20-30 minutes.
+If set up in one location please allow only 2 classes per hour.
 All students are encouraged to try everything so that they will realize how hard it was to prepare food, make simple mats, dishes, etc. Basically, we hope they will learn to appreciate what they may take for granted today!

 Each classroom receives a parchment that the students stamp with their clan.
 Each student receives:

 A toy that they make, a necklace, a shell dish and the rope that they make.
 And they get great tattoos!